jacksonmgrant/Scribe/README.md

     3. Paste the following code into the file:

        ```text
-       DB_USER="your_username"
+       CONNECTION_STRING = "mongodb+srv://username:password@scribedb.klymspw.mongodb.net/"
-       DB_PASS="your_password"
+       SECRET_KEY = "secret_key"
        ```

-    4. Replace the username and password fields with your credentials
+    4. Replace username and password in the connection string with your credentials, and replace secret_key with the secret key I have sent you.
 4. Run the setup script:
     - Windows:
       1. From the Scribe folder, run ```./windows-setup.ps1``` in VSCode's terminal.